BAME member forum launch event

 If you wish to find out more about getting involved in the BMA Scotland BAME member network, please email Catherine Johnston.

-Should you have any further queries about the national BAME member forum, please email the BMA’s corporate equality, diversity and inclusion team on [email protected].
+Should you have any further queries about the national BAME member forum, please email us.

 You can call or email, Monday - Friday from 8am to 8pm.